 Intimate Mountain Wedding In Colorado

-Cocktail hour remained outdoors with a full Seafood Bar and signature drink of Champagne and summer raspberries.
-The cool mountain breeze continued through the cocktail hour, when the guests were invited inside for dinner.
+Cocktail hour remained outdoors with a full Seafood Bar and the signature drink of Champagne and summer raspberries.
+The cool mountain breeze continued through the cocktail hour when the guests were invited inside for dinner.

 The couple really wanted to have a Unity Candle Ceremony, but having a ceremony outdoors is a challenge to keep the candles lit in the winds.
 We decided to have the Unity Candle Ceremony in the dining room.
 We first enjoyed the couples Grand Entrance where they stood next to a table where we placed the two taper candles (family candles) and the larger unity candle.
 The bride and groom entered the room to applause.
 They gathered next to the Unity Candle table, where the Pastor explained the meaning of a Unity Candle Ceremony and the couple lite the candles.
 The meal was blessed by the Pastor and an amazing dinner began.